 “We’ve been testing this layout for a long time, so some people might see it on a very small number of commercial queries.
 We’ll continue to make tweaks, but this is designed for highly commercial queries where the layout is able to provide more relevant results for people searching and better performance for advertisers.”

 However, according to Moz, there are exceptions to the “highly commercial” queries that are showing ads.
 The team there are reporting some seemingly non-commercial search terms (child abuse being one examples) that are currently showing the new layout.
 You can read more on the link below.

 According to Larry Kim, founder of WordStream, this change is a net positive for paid desktop and PPC marketers, because sidebar ads didn’t get a good CTR as we have explained.
 Larry Kim also insists that we need to be aware that this change affects only desktop searches, which now accounts for less than half of all searches.

 What effects have we seen?

 It is still quite early to come to a conclusion on the full impact of this change, but the team at The B2B Marketing Lab have been monitoring our clients’ metrics (such as clicks, impressions, CPC and CTRs, for PPC and rankings and organic traffic for SEO) closely in the lead up and throughout this transition.
 So far, we have not seen any substantial change in our clients’ PPC accounts.
 However, we will monitor this closely and share an update soon.

 How have these changes impacted your website?
 Have you seen a dramatic increase in the cost of your PPC ads, or a drop in paid and/or organic traffic?
 Perhaps you’re not getting as many leads as before?
 If the answer to any of these questions is “yes” then our we can help.
-Why not download one of our free search marketing eBooks or get in touch with the team to today to find out more?
+Why not get in touch with the team to today to find out more?